-Characteristics of the cooperative equilibrium.
+Strategies of the cooperative equilibrium.
 There is a continuum of SPNEs featuring some level of cooperation.
+We consider strategies where the game is played independently for each producer.
 Our goal is to model a competitive industry where suppliers innovate in order to capture new customers.
-To capture this, we focus on a class of equilibria where (under some constraints) cooperation within new relationships is as high as possible from the beginning of the relationship.
-In other words, we consider a situation where relationships are relatively flexible because it is "easy" for a supplier to attract a producer, since she can offer him a high level of cooperation from the start.
+To capture this, we focus on a class of equilibria where (under some constraints) cooperation within new relationships is as high as possible from the beginning of the relationship- and as explained below our equilibrium satisfies a "bilateral rationality constraint".
+In other words, we consider a situation where relationships are relatively flexible because it is "easy" for a supplier to attract a producer, as she can offer him a high level of cooperation from the start.